The loneliness epidemic – are we becoming a detached global community?

 What can define being lonely?

-- Loneliness is grieving the loss of someone or missing the companionship of a pet. - Loneliness is experienced when feeling isolated due to language or cultural differences. - Loneliness happens when a significant relationship falls apart over a difference in opinion, values, religious or political views.
+- Loneliness is grieving the loss of someone or missing the companionship of a pet.- Loneliness is experienced when feeling isolated due to language or cultural differences.- Loneliness happens when a significant relationship falters over a difference in opinion, values, religious or political views.

 - Loneliness can be the discomfort of attempting to act like others to fit in.

-- Loneliness is felt when we are struggling with mental/physical/emotional health and think that no one understands us.
+- Loneliness is felt when we are struggling with mental/physical/emotional health and think that no one sees us.

 - Loneliness is living with someone you love and are no longer knowing their love.